 You may complete an application and indicate which properties you would like to be considered for.
-If your application is accepted, and the property you want does not have an opening, you will be put on the wait list.
-Most wait lists, especially for one-bedroom apartments, are years long.
+If you appear to meet eligibility requirements for the property and the property does not have an opening, you will be put on the wait list, provided that the wait list is not temporarily closed.

 The Housing Choice Voucher (Section 8) interest list is currently closed.
 The interest list will open again only after the previous year's list is exhausted, and dependent on funding from HUD.